Naglazyme FDA Approval History

 FDA Approved: Yes (First approved May 31, 2005)

 Brand name: Naglazyme

 Treatment for: Mucopolysaccharidosis Type VI

 Naglazyme (galsulfase) is an enzyme-replacement therapy for treatment of mucopolysaccharidosis VI (MPS VI), an inherited, life-threatening lysosomal storage disorder caused by a deficiency of the lysosomal enzyme N-acetylgalactosamine 4-sulfatase (also known as arylsulfatase B).

-Development History and FDA Approval Process for Naglazyme
+Development Timeline for Naglazyme

 |May 31, 2005||Naglazyme BioMarin Pharmaceutical Inc. - Treatment for Mucopolysaccharidosis VI (MPS VI)|

 |Nov 29, 2004||BioMarin Submits U.S. Biologics License Application for Marketing Authorization of Aryplase for MPS VI|